 Hogan AB et al. Report 19: The Potential Impact of the COVID-19 Epidemic on HIV, TB and Malaria in Low- and Middle-Income Countries.
 MRC Centre for Global Infectious Disease Analysis, May 2020.

-Update: the Imperial College modelling study has subsequently been published in a peer-reviewed journal:
+Update: the modelling studies have subsequently been published in peer-reviewed journals:

 Hogan AB et al. Potential impact of the COVID-19 pandemic on HIV, tuberculosis, and malaria in low-income and middle-income countries: a modelling study.
 Lancet Global Health, online ahead of print, 13 July 2020 (open access).